 In a way, people whose lives are numbered are quite lucky.
 Lucky, because, at least they have even the slightest idea of what’s gonna happen to them.
 It’s their choice whether to start living life to the fullest or to lock themselves in their rooms and shut the world out until their time’s up.
 I know, we can’t always rely on science, doctors can be wrong any time.
 Even if a doctor says you only have 2 months to live, there’s still a possibility that you could last for 2 more years or just 2 days.
 Another extreme truth is that we don’t know when exactly we are going to die.
 Even those sick people, they know they are very weak and they feel that they won’t last long but they can’t say “Okay, I’m outta here by Friday at 4:15 PM”.

 Why am I saying all these all of a sudden?
 Well, not really all of a sudden.
 Because for years, I have been thinking about what it would be like without me…what would the world be without me.
 I just haven’t thought about it out loud because DEATH is taboo, it’s dark and it’s not good.
 I read somewhere that “Life is hard; death is easy” and I somehow agree with it.
-Maybe that’s why there are people who commit suicide; they got the whole world or galaxy upon their shoulders and they can’t bare it any longer so they go to the easy way – death.
+Maybe that’s why there are people who commit suicide; they got the whole world or galaxy upon their shoulders and they can’t bear it any longer so they choose the easy way – death.
 But those who are strong enough, they choose life.
 They are what we call survivors.

 I wanna make an impact on people’s lives.
 I feel this sense of accomplishment every time I help someone.
 I try to start with people around me but hopefully one day I could fulfill my not-so-impossible dream of going to an orphanage and donating my time or money or whatever skills I have to the unfortunate kids.

 I also want to actually do that ‘demo CD’ that I’ve been imagining for the last I-can’t-count-anymore years.
 That would be another step towards one of my biggest dreams.
 Once I do that, then I could proceed to the next step.
-OR not, haha!
-Maybe that’s all I wanna do~~ or something greater than that, I actually don’t know yet.
+OR not!
+Haha!
+Maybe that’s all I wanna do...or something greater than that, I actually don’t know yet.

 Of course, I wouldn’t want to leave this world knowing that the people I care about would have a hard time letting go of me.
-So, maybe I want them to have a mini training of living life without me.
+So, maybe I want them to have a mini-training of living a life without me.
 Haha!
 I just want them to know that I’m always trying to live a good life; I put my happiness above other ‘important’ things that this world tells us about - like job, money or a secured future.
-I never really put those on my top lists.
+I never really put those on top of my lists.
 So, I may not look happy and I may not sound happy all the time, but I am.
 I am happy with the life I am living.
-It is mine, well, it was lent to me by the Almighty so I can spend it with good people and create awesome memories that hopefully would last a lifetime.
+It is mine, well, it was lent to me by the Creator so I can spend it with good people and create awesome memories that hopefully would last a lifetime.
 Only thing I want from them is to keep me forever in their hearts, that’s it!

-I just hope when they think of crazy funny and out-of-this-world thoughts or impossible things, they would think of me~ I mean, who else would write about Death Wishes on her birthday?
+I just hope when they think of crazy, funny and out-of-this-world thoughts or impossible things, they would think of me.
+I mean, who else would write about Death Wishes on her birthday?